ouspg/LLM-Hackathon/README.md

 # <p align="center">Instruction for those using a computer in the computer rooms:</p> <a name="computer-room"></a>
 - Log into one of the computers and open terminal
 - Make sure Docker is installed with the command `docker -v` *(should output the installed version number)*.
 If Docker is not installed, try a different computer.
-- Navigate to the `LLM-Hackathon` directory within the terminal (should be installed *somewhere* on the computer)
+- Navigate to the `LLM-Hackathon` directory within the terminal (should be installed *somewhere* on the computer).

 - See installed Docker containers with the command:
 ```console
   docker ps -a